-When you pet your dog, you may notice a white powdery substance on their fur.
-This is called sebum and is produced by the sebaceous glands in their skin.
-It’s normal for dogs to have some sebum on their fur, but if you notice an excessive amount, it could be a sign of a health problem
+As you pet your pup, be sure to take note of any white powdery substance on their fur.
+This is called sebum and is typically secreted from the skin’s sebaceous glands – it’s perfectly normal for dogs to have a bit of sebum but if there appears an excessive amount then it could potentially signify an underlying medical problem.

 Table of contents